MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 AllowEmbedDomains
 ```

-The portal allows external website's content to play inside Microsoft Community Training portal as inline lesson.
-You can add different domains, for which content embedding is required.
+The portal can play external website's content as an inline lesson from different domains.

 By default, it remains empty.
-You can add domain names into the **value** field to allow embedding (For Example: dailymotion.com).
+You can add domain names into the **Value** field to allow embedding (For Example: dailymotion.com).

 ![Allow embedding](../media/image%28433%29.png)